Guide to Charpy V-Notch Impact Tests

 The standard size of a specimen for Charpy impact testing is 10 mm × 10 mm × 55 mm.
 A 2mm deep notch with an angle of 45° and a tip radius of 0.25mm is then machined into one face of the bar.
 These specifications have a very tight tolerance because the shape and size of the notch can have a significant effect on the results of the test.

-In addition, five specimens are usually produced and tested (often at a specified cold temperature), with an average of the middle three values being used as the calculated toughness of the material.
+In addition, three specimens are usually produced and tested (often at a specified cold temperature), with an average of the three results being used as the calculated toughness of the material.
 There are other sizes (and a U-shaped notch) that may be used depending on the situation (such as 10 mm × 7.5 mm × 55 mm or 10 mm × 6.7 mm × 55 mm), but the standard dimensions cited above are usually what’s used.

 2. Calibrate pendulum